bioinfo00/COVID19_signature_project/README.md

 # COVID-19 signature project
 Welcome to the COVID-19 signature project.
 The goal of the project was to identify a blood transcriptional signature able to distinguish
-COVID-19 from healthy controls while producing marginal cross-reactivity with other infections and confounding factors.
+COVID-19 from healthy controls, while producing marginal cross-reactivity with other infections and confounding factors.

 The repository contains the data and code to reproduce the manuscript main and supplementary figures.